 The open space embellishment cost per person in SLS CP is \$1,665, which is 30% lower than the average per person cost across IPART-assessed plans.
-This is due to the low quantum of open space provided in SLS CP (discussed in the section above).
+This is due to the relatively low quantum of open space provided in SLS CP.